senacor/Tutorials-Microservices/hints/stage-06/README.md

 docker run --detach --name config config
 ```

 Use ```docker inspect config | grep IPAddress``` to retrieve the IP address of the config server container.
-Then configure the IP address in the demo and the accounting service:
+Then configure the IP address in the customer and the accounting service:
 ```YAML
 (...)
   cloud: